 This is the step you’ve been preparing for!
 Your credentials, practical experience, internships, and projects have all led to the critical step of applying for business intelligence analyst positions.

 At this point, you probably know the titles and industries you’re best suited for.
 As you begin your search, note the postings that align with your skills and interests, along with the particular responsibilities associated with each one.
-Learners in the University of Arizona Continuing and Professional Education Business Analytics Certificate Course can learn helpful tips for customizing their resume to each job description, including using tech-friendly formatting and unique formatting to set themselves apart from other applicants.
+Learners in the University of Arizona Continuing and Professional Education Business Analytics Certificate Course, in collaboration with Ziplines Education, can learn helpful tips for customizing their resume to each job description, including using tech-friendly formatting and unique formatting to set themselves apart from other applicants.

 You can also work toward completing important career readiness milestones through the career advice and support services offered through the program.
 This includes: